ShiqiYu/CPP/outline.md

 ### Lab:

-* read from a binary, and print out in tex format
+* Read from a binary, and print out in tex format
+* How to debug using VS Code.

 ## Chapter 6: Memory and Pointer